deltaDNA/tutorial-playfab/README.md

-# ChilliConnect Tutorial
+# Playfab Tutorial

-deltaDNA and ChilliConnect work well together to provide a rich set of Analytics, Live-Ops and CRM capabilities.
+deltaDNA and Playfab work well together to provide a rich set of Analytics, Live-Ops and CRM capabilities.

-There are multiple communication paths between deltaDNA, ChilliConnect, the game client and respective cloud services to facilitate a wide range of use cases.
+There are multiple communication paths between deltaDNA, Playfab, the game client and respective cloud services to facilitate a wide range of use cases.

 ![loginEvent](Images/deltaDNA-ChilliConnect.jpg)